top of page

 Vietnamese spicy cucumber salad

 This super simple cucumber pickle is perfect as a side for any Asian meal or even topped on burgers and sandwiches.
-This is my go to pickle when I crave something tart and spicy.
+It is my go-to pickle when I crave something tart and spicy.

-The flavors are bold and beautiful in this dish.
-Sweet from the palm sugar, sour form the lime, herby, and spicy, these cucumbers have that perfect crunch and pop of flavor.
-Like the Vietnamese spicy (and addictive) mango salad, these cucumbers are a classic Vietnamese dishes and play true to the essence of the cuisine.
-I could put them on anything, but I love these as a side with Asian meals so they wake up your palate.
+The flavours of this dish are bold and beautiful.
+Sweet from the palm sugar, sour from the lime, herby, and spicy, these cucumbers have the perfect crunch and pop of flavour.
+Like the Vietnamese spicy (and addictive) mango salad, these cucumbers are a classic Vietnamese dish and play true to the essence of the cuisine.
+I could put them on anything, but I love these as a side with Asian meals, so they wake up your palate.

 For more recipes from this cookbook, click here.